 Many babies get constipated after solids are introduced into their diet.
 This may be due to a non-fibrous or iron-rich diet which usually causes constipation.
 Therefore, measures should be taken to stop or reduce the intake of such food.
 Babies should be given more fluids, especially breast milk to combat constipation.
 Depending on a paediatrician’s advice and recommended dosage, prune juice can also be given as it acts as a stool softener.

 When Should You Worry?

 There can be times when your baby can go without pooping for days.
 However, watch out for signs of constipation such as firm and compact stools, which may or may not have blood in it.
 Also, if your baby has no bowel movements for days, is vomiting and has a bloated stomach, he might be suffering from constipation.
 Such a condition can also make the baby cranky and restless.
 In case you see any of these symptoms, you should immediately consult a doctor.

 Which Foods Can Cause Constipation in Breastfed Babies?

 Non-fibrous food such as rice or wheat cereal, carrots, formula milk, and bananas can cause constipation in breastfeeding babies.
 Such infants (if over the age of one) should be given lots of fluids like water and juices of prunes, peaches, and plums, all supplemented by breast milk.

 - Dehydration can lead to a serious case of constipation in infants.
 Therefore, keep your baby hydrated through breast milk, water, and fruit juices.

 - If your baby has just started with solid foods, make sure to give him enough of fibrous foods such as whole-grain cereals/bread, pulses, beans, etc.

 - If the doctor gives you the go-ahead, include prune juice in your baby’s everyday diet in order to soften his stools.

 Constipation is a serious and painful condition, which, if not treated in time, can lead to serious health issues.
-However, it should be kept in mind that irregular bowel movements in your baby does not mean he is constipated.
+However, it should be kept in mind that irregular bowel movements in your baby do not mean he is constipated.
 But if he’s having trouble passing stools is and thoroughly straining himself, a doctor should be consulted immediately.